208: Lost Continent

 A reference to the true story of a Uruguayan rugby team’s plane crash in the Andes Mountains in 1972.
 The sixteen survivors were forced to eat the bodies of the victims to stay alive.
-They were rescued by a passing horseman more than two months later, long after the search had been called off.
+After two members hiked out and encountered a local horseman, the group was rescued, months after the search for them had been called off.
 In 1993, the ordeal was made into the film Alive.

 Sounds like an old Duran Duran tape! –“Hungry Like the Wolf?” –Yeah.

 Duran Duran is a British New Wave group that formed in 1978 and rose to their highest popularity in the 1980s.
 Their hits include “Girls on Film,” “Rio,” and “Hungry Like the Wolf.”
 “Wolf” was released in 1983, reached number three in the US, and includes one of my favorite lines: “Smell like I sound.”

 I can see you’re really upset about this, Dave.

 A paraphrased line from Stanley Kubrick’s 1968 sci-fi classic 2001: A Space Odyssey.
 Dave is Dr. David Bowman (played by Keir Dullea).
 The line was spoken by the artificially intelligent computer that controls the spacecraft Discovery, HAL 9000 (Heuristically programmed ALgorithmic computer; voiced by Douglas Rain).

 In the 1981 film Arthur, Sir John Gielgud, playing Arthur’s valet, responds to Arthur (Dudley Moore) announcing that he’s going to take a bath by saying, “I’ll alert the media.”

 What a joker.